 What you need to know

-Papakura will be the first area in the Auckland region to get the new three-bin rubbish collection service and the first large-scale area to get a weekly food scraps collection service.
+Papakura is the first area in the Auckland region to use the new three-bin rubbish collection service and the first large-scale area to use a weekly food scraps collection service.

 The three-bin service includes:

 - A 240 litre recycling bin for household plastic containers, paper, cardboard, cans, tins and glass containers, which is already in use around the region.

 - A 23-litre food scraps bin for all household food scraps, and a 6 litre kitchen caddy to go in your kitchen to collect food scraps.

 - A rubbish bin (80, 120 or 240 litres).
 A 120L bin is provided as standard.
 Smaller bins (80L) or larger bins (240L) can be requested here.